hputnam/Oly_Oyster_DNA_Methylation/README.md

 ## Notes about files

-    The 18 samples listed above had previously been MBD-enriched and then sent to ZymoResearch for bisulfite conversion, multiplex library construction, and subsequent sequencing.
+    The 18 samples were MBD-enriched and then sent to ZymoResearch for bisulfite conversion, multiplex library construction, and subsequent sequencing.
 The library (multiplex of all samples) was sequenced in a single lane, three times.
 Thus, we would expect 54 FASTQ files.
 However, ZymoResearch was dissatisfied with the QC of the initial sequencing run (completed on 20160129), so they re-ran the samples (completed on 20160202).
 This created two sets of data, resulting in a total of 108 FASTQ files.

     Filenames containing s1, s2, or s3 are from initial sequencing run.

     Filenames containing s4, s5, or s6 are from second sequencing run.

-## Files:
+## Bisulfite Sequencing Files:

 FILENAME |	READS |	SAMPLE
 --- | --- | ---